procrastinatress/Unemployment-AU/README.md

 # Unemployment-AU
-Visualising the search interest of unemployment in Australia during COVID-19 using R and Google Trends
+Visualising the Google hits for "unemployment" in Australia during COVID-19 using R and Google Trends